-In the past, extended families often shared the job of tending to their senior loved ones.
+In the past, extended families often shared the job of tending to older loved ones.
 These days, families may live farther apart, and the responsibility for care can fall on one overwhelmed family member.

 The good news is that geriatric care managers can help.

-These professionals, sometimes called “aging life care managers,” are usually licensed nurses or social workers trained in senior care.
+These professionals, sometimes called aging life care managers, are usually licensed nurses or social workers trained in caring for older adults.
 They act as private advocates and guides for family members who want to ensure their loved one is in the best hands, and they generally serve clients and families whose incomes are too high to qualify for publicly financed services.

-Wagner's nonprofit professional organization, which formed in 1985 and has its headquarters in Tucson, Arizona, has more than 2,000 geriatric care managers as members.
+The association, formed in 1985 and based in Tucson, Arizona, has more than 2,000 care managers as members.